UniversityOfPlymouth-Electronics/Embedded-Systems/level6/threads1.md

 You may with to explore the signal-wait mechanism more by studying the header files.
 Right click any of the signal-wait APIs and click "Go to Definition" to read the details and explore other APIs.

+I suggest you now revisit `PushSwitch.hpp` to better understand how it works.

 ## Semaphores
 The Mutex lock is the